wycks/WP-Simple-Admin-Notes/readme.txt

 1.4.0

-- Removed Notes from showing in drag and drop menu area
+- Removed Notes from showing in drag and drop admin menu area
-- Updated the UI to make it look like 3.8's admin UI
+- Updated the UI to make it look like 3.8's admin
-- Fixed lists (ul and ol) from not showing proper styling
+- Fixed lists (ul and ol) from not showing
 - Fixed bottom padding for long notes

 1.3.0